jefreybulla/blockstack-rails-example/README.md

 $bundle install

 #About

-This app demonstrate how to use Blockstack authentication on Ruby on Rails.
+This app demonstrate how to use Blockstack authentication on Ruby on Rails using gems 'omniauth' and 'omniauth-blockstack'.